2023 Best Value Linguistics & Literature Master's Degree Schools in Virginia

 In-state tuition fees for graduate students at GMU are $16,644 per year.

-Out of the 3 schools in Virginia that were part of this year’s ranking, University of Virginia - Main Campus landed the # 3 spot on the list.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+The excellent master’s degree programs at University of Virginia - Main Campus helped the school earn the #3 place on this year’s ranking of the best value linguistics and comparative literature schools in Virginia.
+Located in the small suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, University of Virginia is ranked #1 for overall quality for comparative literature in Virginia.